attic-labs/noms/doc/api-overview.md

 # Noms API Overview

 Noms provides SDKs for Go and JavaScript development.
 This overview introduces the basic types and APIs available to Go and JavaScript developers.
-The SDKs are equivalent in terms of feature parity with the differences being to enable more natural development by the platform specific developer.

 ## Generated API Documentation